JensForstmann/BlueprintSignals/README.md

 the signals and values of the blueprint items.
 The combinators can then be connected to a circuit or logistic network to request the blueprint items for construction.

-This is an addon mod that fully integrates with [Blueprint Extensions](https://mods.factorio.com/mod/BlueprintExtensions) if it is installed.
+This is an addon mod that fully integrates with [Blueprint Extensions (Kux Edition)](https://mods.factorio.com/mod/Kux-BlueprintExtensions) if it is installed.
 It will also work fine as a stand-alone mod if you don't have or want Blueprint Extensions.